6.1.2 Creating a Graph

 - Repeat the process of removing the existing Magnetic Field dataset from layer 2 and replacing it with the Magnetic Field dataset from sheet S21-235-07, then click Apply.

 - Click the Layer (2) button and choose Switch Layer > 3.Layer 3 and repeat the process of swapping the Position dataset in sheet S32-014-04 with the Position dataset in sheet S21-235-07, then click Apply and close the dialog box.

 The Plot Setup dialog box is useful for a variety of plotting tasks, including creating graphs, modifying the plot type, adding plots to or removing plots from the graph, grouping or ungrouping plots, and editing the plot range.

 - Return to your workbook and ensure that no data are selected.
 It doesn't matter which worksheet is active; what is important is that no columns are highlighted.

-- Select Plot: 2D: Multi-Panel: 4 Panel from the menu.
+- Select Plot > Basic 2D: 4 Panel from the menu.
 When no data are selected, Origin opens the Plot Setup dialog, allowing you to choose the data you wish to plot.